 In addition to the built-in asynchronous replication, MySQL 8.0 supports an interface to semisynchronous replication that is implemented by plugins.
 This section discusses what semisynchronous replication is and how it works.
 The following sections cover the administrative interface to semisynchronous replication and how to install, configure, and monitor it.

 MySQL replication by default is asynchronous.
 The source writes events to its binary log and replicas request them when they are ready.
-The source does not know whether or when a replica has retrieved and processed the transactions, and there is no guarantee that any event will ever reach any replica.
+The source does not know whether or when a replica has retrieved and processed the transactions, and there is no guarantee that any event ever reaches any replica.
 With asynchronous replication, if the source crashes, transactions that it has committed might not have been transmitted to any replica.
 Failover from source to replica in this case might result in failover to a server that is missing transactions relative to the source.

-With fully synchronous replication, when a source commits a transaction, all replicas will also have committed the transaction before the source returns to the session that performed the transaction.
+With fully synchronous replication, when a source commits a transaction, all replicas have also committed the transaction before the source returns to the session that performed the transaction.
 Fully synchronous replication means failover from the source to any replica is possible at any time.
 The drawback of fully synchronous replication is that there might be a lot of delay to complete a transaction.

 Semisynchronous replication falls between asynchronous and fully synchronous replication.
 The source waits until at least one replica has received and logged the events (the required number of replicas is configurable), and then commits the transaction.
 The source does not wait for all replicas to acknowledge receipt, and it requires only an acknowledgement from the replicas, not that the events have been fully executed and committed on the replica side.
 Semisynchronous replication therefore guarantees that if the source crashes, all the transactions that it has committed have been transmitted to at least one replica.